ksgbabu/ksgbabu.github.io/_posts/2015-05-27-Automation-and-integration-tests.markdown

 Automation tests are vital for any releases as our test lead says they could reduce so many hours of man effort.
 It is a cost reduction.
 But something comes in my mind is how they measure the hours of man effort saved?

+Automation can be successful only if there is a dedicated effort from team and someone in the team to lead that effort upfront.